Last Updated: Feb 9, 2019

 As for accessories and peripherals for this particular extreme setup, see our top value for money picks of the best mice, keyboards, screens, headsets, etc, in our accessory buying guides (see the top menu) should you need to buy these new and you're not reusing old ones.
 These parts will all come down to personal preference, and of course how much more you have to spend on top of your core parts-list.

-That wraps up our current best extreme gaming PC build under $2000 for December 2018 (IMHO) for an excellent 4K experience now and over the next few years.
+That wraps up our current best extreme gaming PC build under $2000 for February 2019 (IMHO) for an excellent 4K experience now and over the next few years.
 I hope it serves you well as-is or helps you in your ongoing hardware research.
-If you're putting together your first PC, fear not as it's very simple to do these days and in 2018 if you can build Lego you can easily build your own custom computer without problems.
+If you're putting together your first PC, fear not as it's genuinely very simple and straightforward to do these days - even when assembling an "extreme" setup like this - and in 2019 if you can build Lego you can easily build your own custom computer without problems.
 See our gaming PC build guide to your first custom setup for specific installation tutorials (written and video).
 Good luck, have fun, and if you build this month's specific rig, do let us know as we'd love to hear about it.
-Happy gaming, friend.
+Happy gaming!